 I mean, it’s not as if there’s a bit of stiff competition for spots or anything.
 Could James Vince have not just held back a fraction?
 Pretty much throughout this ODI ‘series’, which has been little more than a glorified training session for England, there’s been a ton there for anyone who wants one.
 I’ll forgive Jason Roy taking three bites of the cherry to get there.
 The same goes for Joe Root and Eoin Morgan.
-You know these boys will (hopefully) stand up and be counted when it really matters.
-Ben Stokes won’t be overly worried and even Moeen Ali will be fairly confident that even despite his two ball dismissal on Sunday that he’s safe as houses.
+You know these boys will (hopefully) stand up and be counted when it really matters. you can learn more about Epson resetter Ben Stokes won’t be overly worried and even Moeen Ali will be fairly confident that even despite his two ball dismissal on Sunday that he’s safe as houses.

 But Vince?
 I’m not convinced he could take his chance if he was allowed to bat all day every day for the next year in England colours.
 By the end of that little experiment, we’d have learned at least 354 different ways of getting out in the 30s.

 England won it.

 England won it doing whatever they decided they wanted their challenge to be that day, I should say.

 In the first (second because the actual first one got rained off) match, Jos Buttler scared the life out of every bowling attack in the World Cup with a brutal 110 not out off about 10 balls.
 Alright, it was 50.
 England successfully defended their 373, just, winning by 12 runs.